Learning Multimodal Attention for Manipulating Deformable Objects with Changing States: Result

 \subsection{Action change depends on egg status}

-\cref{f:motion_generation_normal5} shows that the robot cooked plain eggs at a temperature of 190 ${}^\circ$C. First, as shown in the picture, in the beginning, the robot stirred in a circle along the rim of the pot, expecting the robot to recognize the characteristics of the egg.
-Second, in the 49th and 66th time step, while the egg was still raw, the robot stirred largely all over the pan.
-Subsequently, after the egg started being heated, the robot started flipping motion at the 244th time step.
-Next, when almost all parts had hardened as 360th time step, the robot cut the large egg block and split them.
-These motions are not explicitly indicated but the LfD model learn it implicitly and acquire the cooking skill from human demonstrations.
+Fig.~\ref{f:motion_generation} shows that the robot cooked plain eggs at a temperature of 190${}^\circ$C with the motion generated by our model.
+First, as shown in the pictures, in the beginning, the robot stirred in a circle along the rim of the pot, expecting the robot to recognize the properties of the egg.
+Second, in steps 49 and 66, while the egg was still raw, the robot stirred largely all over the pan.
+Subsequently, after the egg started being heated, the robot started flipping motion in the 244th step.
+Next, when almost all parts had hardened in the 360th step, the robot cut the large egg block and split them.
+Finally, in the 415th step, the arm returns to the initial pose and finished cooking.
+These motions are not explicitly indicated, but the learning model learned them implicitly from demonstrations.

-We also show the reconstructed whole/trimmed images by the CAE.
-The whole images show and represent the arm postures, and the trimmed images show the egg status.
-Especially, the trimmed images show which part of the egg is separated or connected.
-Thus we can assume that the CAE could recognise the status of the egg and the robot arm.
+We also show the whole/trimmed images reconstructed by the CAE.
+The whole images show and represent the arm postures, and the trimmed images show the status of the egg.
+In particular, the trimmed images show which part of the egg is gathered, separated, or connected.
+Thus, we assume that the CAE recognized the robot embodiment and the status of the egg.